DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 To demonstrate a basic client-server architecture using MySQL RDBMS, we would have to the following:

-1. Create and configure two linux-based virtual servers using EC2 instances on AWS
+1. Create and configure two linux-based virtual servers using EC2 instances on AWS and connect to them

 To create two EC2 instances on AWS, login into AWS and then click on `Launch instance` on the EC2 Dashboard